 You can purchase a memorial plaque, which we will place on the existing nearby Garden of Rest Wall within Penrith cemetery.
 We do not permit the placing of memorials on woodland grave spaces.

-Within the woodland burial area, there are no separate areas, which we use for specific religions, faiths, or those with no beliefs and we will not set any aside.
+Within the woodland burial area, there are no separate areas that we use for specific religions, faiths, or those with no beliefs, and we will not set any aside.

 The families or executors of the deceased may choose to use the services of a funeral director or make the funeral arrangements themselves.